-What do you want to say on these issues?
-Please do not put this off.
+What do you want to say on these – or other – issues?

-Either email us to firstname.lastname@example.org , or add a comment below one or more of these articles here on the website.
+Either email us to firstname.lastname@example.org , or add a comment below one or more of the articles here on the website.